isak-combrinck/web-design-standards/web-design-standards.md

 ### Respect People

+- Don't try to trick people with cookie banners.

 - Don't show advertisements on your website.
 - Don't display full screen notifications that ask people to sign up for a newsletter (or similar).
 If your content is good enough they will come back.